 Buy fair trade jewelry

 The Family Resource Building on Walnut Street is just west of College Avenue and the apartment block.
-There is some parking adjacent to the building.
+There is ample parking adjacent to the building.